Marpa, A practical general parser: the recognizer: The Aycock-Horspool finite automaton

 \section{The Aycock-Horspool finite automaton}

-In this \doc{} a ``split LR(0) $\epsilon$-DFA'' as described by Aycock and Horspool\cite{AH2002}, will be called an Aycock-Horspool Finite Automaton, or AHFA.
-This section will summarize the ideas from \cite{AH2002} that are central to Marpa.
+In this paper a ``split LR(0) $\epsilon$-DFA'' as described by Aycock and Horspool~\cite{AH2002}, will be called an Aycock-Horspool Finite Automaton, or AHFA.
+This section will summarize the ideas from~\cite{AH2002} that are central to \Marpa.

 Aycock and Horspool based their AHFA's on a few observations. \begin{itemize} \item In practice, Earley items sharing the same origin, but having different dotted rules, often appear together in the same Earley set. \item There is in the literature a method for associating groups of dotted rules that often appear together when parsing.
 This method is the LR(0) DFA used in the much-studied LALR and LR parsers. \item The LR(0) items that are the components of LR(0) states are, exactly, dotted rules. \item By taking into account symbols that derive the null string, the LR(0) DFA could be turned into an LR(0) $\epsilon$-DFA, which would be even more effective at grouping dotted rules that often occur together into a single DFA state. \end{itemize}